When shopping for a home loan, you have probably come across the term APR.

 Annual percentage rates give you a better idea of how much you’re really paying on your loan.

 The APR can be higher or lower depending on if points are being added.
-Often times lenders will advertise low APR rates that are artificially lower because discount points are required to be paid.
+Lenders will often advertise low APR rates that are artificially lower because discount points are required to be paid.

 - Loan 1: $250,000 with a 5% interest rate and $4,000 in closing costs